 You can host a virtual meet and greet to unite cross-functional team members.
-But with a twist.
+These are always a great icebreaker, especially if you add a twist.

-Sort your teams alphabetically and pick an alphabet at random.
+Sort your teams alphabetically and pick a letter at random.
 The chosen team gets 30 minutes to select one of the base skills necessary in their role and prepare their pitch.

 They do a live demo of the chosen skill when their time is up.
-This activity will let teams understand each other's job roles better and encourage them to develop skills not strictly related to their job.
+This activity will let teams understand each other's job roles better, encourage them to develop skills not strictly related to their job and help build camaraderie.

 For instance, the Design team can give a simple demo on how they use Figma or Canva.

 Jackbox Games is an online game-making studio that covers various games, which can be enjoyed on any web-enabled device in person or remotely.

 Perfect for small teams (between 2-8 members), Jackbox's party pack offers games such as Quiplash, Fibbage, YOU DON'T KNOW JACK, Tee-KO, Trivia Murder Party and Drawful.